 Indonesia’s Ministry of Tourism has an entire pavilion.
 It is located next to the Speakers’ Stage.
 The Ministry of Tourism has invited Miguel’s Diving to represent Gorontalo.
 Other dive operators and resorts come from across Indonesia.
 This year’s theme is “Wonderful Indonesia.”
 For Thai Dive Expo 2016 a troupe of dancers will attend.
 They will perform various traditional dances from across Indonesia.
 The schedule is available at the pavilion.
 Performances are four times daily.

-As in many previous years, Thai Dive Expo 2016 will be held at Queen Sirikit National Convention Center.
+, Thai Dive Expo 2016 will be held at Queen Sirikit National Convention Center.
 It is located in Bangkok, Thailand.
 The dates are 12 to 15 May.
 This dive expo coincides with Thai Golf Exhibition, as well as Wonderful Thailand Travel Fair.
 At Thai Dive Expo 2016, we are offering discount dive packages.
 Drop by to see us!

 Love of the Sea